Good intentions aren’t good enough…

 "It's not what you do..."

-The old song goes something along the lines ‘It’s not what you do – it’s the way that you do it’.
-It’s good advice when applied to communicating because, as we explore in NLP, it’s not just what you say that counts.
+And it's good advice when applied to communicating because, as we explore in NLP, it’s not just what you say that counts.
 How you say it can be more important.

 And you need to be able to adapt your approach to suit the other person's communicating needs, based on how they are responding to you moment by moment.
 This ability to adapt your style based on how the other person is responding to you is what will set you apart from the rest.